#2: The Iron Claw

 The Iron Claw nails the third act, which I guess if you had to pick which act to nail, that would be the one.
 But for the first two hours I was wrestling - pun intended - with a few different aspects of this film.

-The first problem I had is hard to define.
-I’ll just call it A24-ness.
-There’s this tonal quality to some A24 films that is oppressive.
-Movies such as Lamb or Under the Skin - both of which I enjoy - are tonal movies first and foremost.
-They abandon completely any sense of humor or joy for a singular pursuit of dread and otherworldly horror.
-The Iron Claw shares this obsession with tone, which is achieved through scenes of punishing fate and personal loss.
-In contrast, I remember that scene in The Wrestler when Mickey Rourke finally convinces Marisa Tomei to come out and have a drink with him at a bar.
+The first problem I had was with tone.
+Writer/director Sean Durkin is making a serious art house movie here, folks, so put on your serious art house faces.
+Durkin seems to have a chip on his shoulder about the fact that his protagonists wrestle each other in their underwear.
+No need.
+We like that pro wrestling is as raucous and silly as it is.
+The Iron Claw doesn’t need to be so tonally dour throughout.
+Remember that scene in The Wrestler when Mickey Rourke finally convinces Marisa Tomei to come out and have a drink with him at a bar?
 They start dancing to a hair metal song on the jukebox and reminiscing about the 1980s and just how fun it was.
 The audience smiles because they can imagine Randy the Ram in his glory days.
-The Iron Claw’s glory days just never seem that glorious.
+In contrast, The Iron Claw’s glory days just never seem that glorious.

 Which brings me to my second problem, well second and third problems.
 We’ll call them 2A and 2B.